RouninMedia/link-rel-social-profile/README.md

 # `<link rel="social-profile">`
-A proposal for a `<link>` element, declaring the relationships between an HTML document and any number of associated Social Media pages or profiles
+A proposal for a `<link>` element, which can declare the relationships between an HTML document and any number of associated Social Media pages or profiles

 ______